 5 benefits and security downsides of cloud computing

-Cloud Security Downside: more data spread across more locations leads to increased opportunity for error and breach.
+Cloud Security Downside: more data spread across more locations leads to increased opportunities for error and breaches.

 Data centres that are owned and operated by an enterprise require hardware, software and all associated IT management.
 Cloud computing removes the need for most of this, allowing IT teams to spend time on achieving more important business goals.